-The retrofit with BIPV represents an opportunity for improving both the energy efficiency by producing energy on site, and the architectural view.
-Case study: a building of a social house district in Catania (Italy, Csa zone) designed by K. Tange in the 1970s and realised by IACP.
-To approach a NZEB, some retrofit strategies were adopted s.
+Building retrofitting with BIPV represents an opportunity for improving both the energy efficiency by producing energy on site, and the architectural quality.

+Case study: a building in a social house district in Catania (Italy, Csa zone) designed by K. Tange in the 1970s and built by IACP.
+It is composed of nine floors, main facades facing south and north, blind east and west fronts, balconies, flat roof, and double-glazing windows.
+To become a NZEB, some retrofit strategies were adopted such as the replacement of windows with new high-performing ones, the installation of reversible heat pumps and the integration of PV panels in the facades.
 Three kinds of PV panels as Monocrystalline Silicon (c-Si), Copper indium gallium selenide (CGIS) and Amorphous Silicon (a-Si) were tested virtually in three different locations (Catania, Milano and Roma).
 The results suggest that the best solution is c-Si modules with an average annual energy efficiency in between 12.5% and 13.5%, cover surface of 55% and annual electricity consumption of 3250 kWh, where the cooling demand is predominant [1].

-The BIPV system is composed of a significant technical component that is responsible for the strong impact on the CO, emissions.
+The BIPV system is composed of a significant technical component that is responsible for the growing global electricity demand, consequently for the impact of the $CO_2$ emissions.

-Case study: BIPV installation in a car shelter and in a skylight with a total capacity of 20 kW, were installed at Patras Science Park, in Peloponnese (Greece, csa zone).The system includes skylights and a car shelter consisting of 22 and 66 panels, respectively.
+Case study: BIPV installation in a car shelter and in a skylight with a total capacity of 20 kW, installed at Patras Science Park, in Peloponnese (Greece, csa zone).

+The system includes skylights and a car shelter consisting of 22 and 66 panels, respectively.

 The poly-crystalline technology is encapsulated in the frameless PV with a surface of 2.22 m and weighting 44.4 kg.
 The purpose is to quantify and analyse the environmental impacts using the LCA (cradle-to-grave) method.
-The results show that the BIPV system consumes 6.46 g CO2 per kWh for carbon cycle emissions [2].
+The results show that the BIPV system was 7.94 years for energy payback time, 3.78 for energy returned on energy invested and 6.46 g CO, per kWh for carbon cycle emissions [2].

-It's notable that an integrated photovoltaic panel on the façade is essential to reduce energy consumption and provide indoor thermal comfort.
+Integrated photovoltaic panels on the facade are essential to reduce energy consumption and provide indoor thermal comfort.

-Case study: a typical residential building of the 70's located in Neuchâtel (Switzerland), is composed of eleven-stories, 52 apartments and 5,263 m of living floor area.
+Case study: a typical residential building of the 70's located in Neuchâtel (Switzerland), composed of eleven-stories, 52 apartments and 5,263 m2 of living floor area.
 Three strategies were adopted: "Conservation" (S1), "Renovation" (S2), and "Transformation" (S3).
 For all scenarios monocrystalline (sc-Si) technology of cells with an efficiency of 14% have been used.
-The target for the housing is 38 kWh/m/year.
+The target for the housing is 38 kWh/m2/year.
 This value is achieved by all scenarios, corresponding to a 53% saving on the heating demand.
-It means that the strategies produce respectively 75 (S1), 128 (S2) and 174 (S3) MWh/ year [3].
+It means that the strategies produce respectively 75 (S1), 128 (S2) and 174 (S3) MWh/year [3].
 Another interesting case [4].